SaintpatrickII/webscraper/README.md

 1. prototyping the webscraper:

-before being able to access the website a cokkies iframe had appeared, in the initiliser the webscraper was designed to immediateley click this so that the webpage could be manipulated
+before being able to access the website a cookies iframe had appeared, in the initiliser the webscraper was designed to immediateley click this so that the webpage could be manipulated

 The second hurdle in this project was creating a class which could navigate the website & swap inbetween webpages two key methods had been tested: scrolling until next element visable and scrolling by a certian pixel amount at this point both were viable options.